jdx/mise/docs/cli/shell.md

 **Aliases**: sh

-Sets a tool version for the current session
+Sets a tool version for the current session.

 Only works in a session where mise is already activated.

 This works by setting environment variables for the current shell session such as `MISE_NODE_VERSION=20` which is "eval"ed as a shell function created by `mise activate`.

 ## Arguments